pyeventsourcing/esdbclient/README.md

 The `uri` argument is expected to be an EventStoreDB connection string URI that conforms with the standard EventStoreDB "esdb" or "esdb+discover" URI schemes.

-For example, the following connection string specifies that the client should attempt to create a "secure" connection to port 2113 on "localhost", and use the client credentials "username" and "password" when making calls to the server.

-    esdb://username:password@localhost:2113?Tls=true

 The client must be configured to create a "secure" connection to a "secure" server, or alternatively an "insecure" connection to an "insecure" server.
 By default, the client will attempt to create a "secure" connection.
 And so, when connecting to an "insecure" server, the connection string must specify that the client should attempt to make an "insecure" connection.

-The following connection string specifies that the client should attempt to create an "insecure" connection to port 2113 on "localhost".
-When connecting to an "insecure" server, the client will ignore any username and password information included in the connection string, so that usernames and passwords are not sent over an "insecure" connection.

-    esdb://localhost:2113?Tls=false

-Please note, the "insecure" connection string uses a query string with the field-value `Tls=false`.
-The value of this field is by default `true`.

-When connecting to a "secure" server, the `root_certificates` argument can be a Python `str` containing PEM encoded SSL/TLS root certificates.
-This value is passed directly to `grpc.ssl_channel_credentials()`.
-It is used for authenticating the server to the client.
-It is commonly the certificate of the certificate authority that was responsible for generating the SSL/TLS certificate used by the EventStoreDB server.
+When connecting to a "secure" server, it may be necessary to set the optional `root_certificates` argument.
+The optional `root_certificates` argument is a Python `str` containing PEM encoded SSL/TLS root certificates.
+This value is passed directly to `grpc.ssl_channel_credentials()` and is used by the client to authenticate the server.
-Often it is unnecessary to provide these certificates explicitly, if they are installed locally in a such a way that the Python grpc library can pick them up from a default location.
+It is commonly a public certificate of the certificate authority that was responsible for generating the certificate used by the EventStoreDB server.
+Often it is unnecessary to provide these certificates explicitly, as they are commonly installed locally in a default location such a that the Python grpc library can pick them up.
 Alternatively, for development, you can use the server's certificate itself.

 In the example below, the constructor argument values are taken from the operating system environment.